AMcEnaney1/OceanSatelliteImages/README.md

   bbox/project.
   * The start, end and n_chunks variables must be changed to what is desired.

-Once these are done you can simply run the main function in 'sat.py'.
+Once these are done you can simply run the main function in 'sat.py', or if using models run using the bash script.

 ### Following Runs